"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 |Body as a whole|

-Selected laboratory abnormalities observed during a clinical study of monotherapy with RETROVIR are shown in Table 4.
+Selected laboratory abnormalities observed during a clinical trial of monotherapy with oral RETROVIR are shown in Table 4.

-Abnormalities in Patients With Asymptomatic HIV-1 Infection (ACTG 019)
+Laboratory Abnormalities in Subjects with Asymptomatic HIV-1 Infection (ACTG

 |Test (Abnormal Level)||RETROVIR 500 mg/day